-Feed More is our core program.
-We solicited more than 13 million pounds of surplus last year from local, regional, and national food sources.
+Through our core, Feed More program, we solicited more than 11 million pounds of surplus food in 2016 from local, regional and national food sources.
 The food is then transported to our 65,000 square foot warehouse in Pennsauken.
-Nearly 250 emergency feeding programs access this food daily to meet the food needs of approximately 200,000 people living in food-insecure households in communities across Camden, Burlington, Gloucester, and Salem counties.
+More than 150 emergency feeding programs access this food daily to meet the food needs of approximately 196,000 people living in food-insecure households in communities across Camden, Burlington, Gloucester, and Salem counties.

-If you are a non-profit organization within our service area and would like to partner with the Food Bank of South Jersey, please contact Marie Robles at (856) 662-4884 ext.
+If you are a non-profit organization within our service area and would like to partner with the Food Bank of South Jersey, please contact us at (856) 662-4884 ext.
 115.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 (Not all prohibited bases apply to all programs.)
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, DC 20250-9410 or call (202) 720-5964 (voice and TDD).
 USDA is an equal opportunity provider and employer.